m0mosenpai/automata/README.md

 # automata
-Collection of Automating Scripts for Linux/Windows
+Collection of Automation Scripts for Linux/Windows